By Martin Hutchinson

 The CDS holders were in the position of seeing a 1929-vintage stockbroker balanced on a window ledge, and yelling "Jump, jump" - while simultaneously taking bets on the result.

-In the credit default swaps played two key roles:, holders of
+In the AbitibiBowater bankruptcy case, holders of credit default swaps played two key roles:

 - They were spectators and potential litigants.